openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_cam.rst

 Clock MUX
 ^^^^^^^^^
 The uDMA core includes a clock multiplexer used to select the input clock source.
-If dft_test_mode_i is low, the clock multiplexer outputs the peripheral clock; otherwise, it outputs the system clock.
+If dft_test_mode_i is low, the clock multiplexer outputs the peripheral(cam_clk_i) clock; otherwise, it outputs the system(clk_i) clock.

 Dual-clock(DC) RX FIFO